korbindeman/vitae/docs/layout.md

 Current limitations of the layout system:

 - No gap/spacing between flex children (use margin instead)
-- No justify-content or align-items (children start at top-left)
 - No flex-grow or flex-shrink
 - No wrapping (wrap property exists but is not implemented)
 - No min/max width/height constraints